Policy last updated

 Identification of students for MYLNS support

-Students assessed as 'Needs Additional Support' or who were exempt in reading and/or numeracy as per their Year 9 NAPLAN results will be automatically tagged as MYLNS students in CASES21.
+Students assessed as 'Needs Additional Support' or who were exempt in reading and/or numeracy as per their Year 9 NAPLAN will be automatically tagged as MYLNS students in CASES21.

 Schools can choose to select additional Year 10 students who may benefit from MYLNS initiative support, following an evidence-based, collaborative process involving school leaders and relevant staff.